alinja/snipsa/README.md

 A small project experimenting with SNP genome data and python.

+## snipsa-gui.py

+Windows: unzip the windows release package and start snipsa.bat in the main folder.
+The zip includes python, all dependencies and SNP databases.

+Linux: install dependencies and run snipsa-gui.py.

 ## haploy_find.py

 This small tool reads a raw SNP data file and lists Y chromosome haplogroup information.
 You must first initialize the mutation